Home

 0b663a4fca7c5b4417c292f1ba39b62a.image.170x170

-The story has several elements that are embedded in Navajo mythology.
-“It all started with Grandfather Chei,[2] who is the figure shown on many Navajo rugs.
-He is sometimes depicted as a ‘Horned Lizard’ or Horne Toad, which leads to the traditional story where Horne Toad Meets Lightning,” she began.
+Notah began the story, “It all started with Grandfather Cheii,[2] who is the figure shown on many Navajo rugs.
+He is sometimes depicted as a ‘Horned Lizard’ or Horne Toad, which leads to the traditional story where Horne Toad Meets Lightning.
+The story, by the way, is all about Power!”

 img_2499